johnmm/nltk-wiki/Book-Development.md

     2. Sub-tasks: WSD, pronoun resolution, entailment, finding things in text
     3. Language modeling?
     4. Overview of NLTK (simple things you can do, intended to engage non-linguists with the content and non-programmers with the syntax)
-    5. A sample of Python libraries (from 4.8)
+    5. Other useful Python libraries for NLP (from 4.8)
     6. Overview of book
     7. Summary
     8. Further Reading